Year of Publication

 In conclusion, applying internal focus and external pressure to track, manage, and set goals though LouieStat has resulted in improved performance for one metric and marginal effort to budget for outcomes.
 However, more efforts during the allocation process will be needed to increase the impact of LouieStat on the budget.
 All else equal, PerfomanceStat programs are a worthwhile endeavor for other cities to implement.

 Giles, Jamie, "Do Municipal Stat Programs Improve Services and Reallocate Resources?
 Evidence from LouieStat" (2014).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 4.